BrunaAlves/aboutme-angular/README.md

 # aboutme-angular
-A Front-end using Angular to generate data about me, such as learning time, reading time and mood.
+An app using Angular to generate data about me, such as learning time, reading time and mood.